 First of all that the main iwi (or tribe) that lives in the area of Auckland and Northland are called Ngāti Whātua.
-Then she told me that the event was taking place in a place called Bastion Point, which came to symbolize Maori fight for lands back in 1978 during a 506-days protest.
+Then she told me that the event was taking place in a location called Bastion Point, which symbolized Maori fight for lands back in 1978 during a 506-days protest.
 If you wanna know more about it I recommend reading here and especially here.

 Diving into Pacific food

 Last but not least, always comes the food.
 Food stands were all about kiwi and Pacific food, offering different kinds of fritters (a sort of omelette) stuffed with all kinds of seafood.
 There was one in particular that made me really curious as it was a pāua fritter which looked black and juicy.